NQMVD/tarium/README.md

 I'm still working on it, but in testing it works just fine with alot of mods for 3.11 The main limitation right now is that it only works with Github (the place where devs actually upload the mods) which means:
-- no connection to the SPT hub -> no access to the description they have, only the github readme one which is mostly not even present
+- no connection to the SPT hub/forge -> no access to the description they have, only the github readme one which is mostly not even present
 - because of no proper conventions sometimes no way to tell the SPT version the mod is for...
-- HEAVY ratelimits for now, as i haven't registered the App on Github yet, we're talking 60 requests/h (i'll include some tips for that later, also this will change with both the registration and further improvements of the app).
+- ~HEAVY ratelimits for now, as i haven't registered the App on Github yet, we're talking 60 requests/h (i'll include some tips for that later, also this will change with both the registration and further improvements of the app)~
+- Update: i registered the app, so the ratelimit is now 5000 requests/h.
+It will fall back to IP-based limits after that, which is 60/h again.
+So still not perfect, but way better.

 > At the bottom of this is a todo list that i maintain while working on this, just so you get an idea of how the current state is.